borisdev/resume/resume.md

 - Process optimization to scale humans
 - Documenting a ubiquitous language to scale humans
-- Building observability systems for quicker feedback
+- Building observability systems and prototypes for quick feedback

 ## Tools